scampcoder/FrightList2.0/README.md

 - How to make calls to APIs and turn that data into components
 - How to send API data to components
 - How to render multiple components with .map
+- How to use React Router Dom for a multi-page React app
+- How to use form inputs to generate routes

 Temporary film descriptions from Rotten Tomatoes